hkupty/hkupty.github.io/_posts/2016-03-19-Functional-Programming-Concepts-Idioms-and-Philosophy.md

 ### Immutable Values

-Stateful systems are very difficult to parallelize, having to implement mutexes, locks semaphores and other forms of __access constraints__ to make the code safer.
+Stateful systems are very difficult to parallelize, having to implement mutexes, locks, semaphores and other forms of __access constraints__ to make the code safer.
 FP simply bashes the concept of mutability; instead, when coding in a functional language, you compose functions to obtain the values you need.

 This is one of the concepts that are most difficult to picture, coming from a non-functional language.
 The good thing about it is that immutability forces you to rethink your problems in order to have a (functionally) correct solution for the problem.
 This should not be a problem once you understand that Functional Programming is much more __about how you design your functions than about how you design your data__.